libretro/docs/docs/library/dolphin.md

 The (optional) BIOS file goes in the directory `retroarch/saves/User/GC/<USA or EUR or JAP>`, with the file name `IPL.bin` for all regions.
 It is not necessary to provide a BIOS for most games, but certain titles (particularly those which make heavy use of the system fonts, like Star Fox Assault) can be unplayable without it.

+To play the [Gamecube BIOS animation](https://www.youtube.com/watch?v=CpmYW-gCSy4) at game launch, once you have the aforementioned BIOS file placed and named correctly, open the `Dolphin.ini` file located in `retroarch/saves/User/Config/` with a text editor and change the line `SkipIPL = True` to `SkipIPL = False`.

 ## Extensions

 Content that can be loaded by the Dolphin core have the following file extensions: